Olympus PEN-F vs Fujifilm X-E3

 The X-E3 has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during video recording.

 Unlike the X-E3, the PEN-F has the capacity to capture high quality composite images (40MP) by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 Feature comparison: Olympus PEN-F vs Fujifilm X-E3

 Beyond body and sensor, cameras can and do differ across a range of features.
 The PEN-F and the X-E3 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2360k dots.
 The adjacent table lists some of the other core features of the Olympus PEN-F and Fujifilm X-E3 along with similar information for a selection of comparators.

 |Fujifilm X-T30« »||2360||n||3.0||1040||tilting||Y||4000||8.0||Y||n||Fujifilm X-T30|